suxess-it/kubriX/bootstrap/BOOTSTRAP.md

 curl -H 'Cache-Control: no-cache, no-store' https://raw.githubusercontent.com/suxess-it/kubriX/refs/main/template-values-files/bootstrap/bootstrap.sh | bash -s -- ${KUBRIX_CUSTOMER_REPO} ${KUBRIX_CUSTOMER_REPO_TOKEN} ${KUBRIX_CUSTOMER_DOMAIN}
 ```

-It will create a new kubriX repo based on your parameters and installs kubriX based on your created kubriX repo.
+It will create a new kubriX repo based on your parameters and installs kubriX based on your created kubriX repo on your connected K8s cluster.

 ## background information

-### create customer specific parameters
+### customer specific parameters

-In `bootstrap/customer-config.yaml` the customer specific parameters need to get set,
+In `bootstrap/customer-config.yaml` the customer specific parameters are set,
 which are then used for rendering the chart values files.

 ### Rendering values templates